What are Non-fungible tokens (NFTs) and what are their applications?

 - The transaction is validated by all the nodes on the network.

-FiO is ready to introduce an NFT platform that will make it easy and cost-effective to create, buy, sell, and trade non-fungible tokens.
+FiO is ready to introduce an NFT platform that will make it easy and cost-effective to create non-fungible tokens.
+However before creating your first NFT, you are going to need a crypto wallet.
+In this article, we introduced 4 wallets to get your started.

 The NFT sector is growing as celebrities, athletes, content creators, and everyone in-between is issuing and selling their own tokens.
 The creation of a new platform for NFT issuance is simply inevitable as existing blockchains are congested due to high network usage.